marvin-c-offiah/smartmediacenter/README.md

 * Everything will be completely Maven-ized for development (dependencies, plugins).
 * Installation/setup on the target host will be made as simple as possible by using a JAR-based Maven-call even for that.
 So package will ship with Maven included.
 Will try to get all separate components on Maven Central, in order to realize an online-installation package.
-* Fully preconfigured Tomcat, including user access control and certificate.
-Just run the Maven-based setup.jar per component.
-Also, no OS service (for Tomcat) installed by the setup.
+* Fully preconfigured Tomcat, including user access control and certificate for the SMC Service.
+Certificate to be generated during setup on target host.
+Just run the Maven-based setup.jar.
+* No OS service (for Tomcat or SMC Player) installed by the setup.jar.
 Can be done manually, if desired.
-But just running the main launch JAR will suffice.
+But just running the main launch JAR after installation will suffice.